 The Phase 2 Seismic Retrofit Program is 99 percent complete.
-To date 1,151 State-owned bridges, of 1,155 planned bridges, have been retrofitted under the Phase 2 program.
-Of the remaining four bridges, one is under construction, two (one contract) are in the bidding phase, and one bridge is in design.
+To date 1,150 State-owned bridges, of 1,155 planned bridges, have been retrofitted under the Phase 2 program.
+Of the remaining five bridges, two are under construction, two (one contract) are in the bidding phase, and one bridge is in design.